Minimizing Sensitivity to Model Misspecification: Empirical illustration: conditional cash transfers in Mexico

 where $\Phi$ is the standard normal cdf.

-We estimate the model on control villages, under the assumption that {$\lambda= 0$}.
-The average effect of the subsidy on school attendance is
+We use the specification with $\lambda= 0$ as our reference model, and estimate it on control villages.
+When $\lambda=0$, the average effect of the subsidy on school attendance is

-Note that data under the subsidy regime ($\tau=\tau^{\rm treat}$) is {not} needed to construct an empirical counterpart to this quantity, since treatment status is independent of $Y,W$ by design.
-TW use a similar strategy to predict the effect of the program and other counterfactual policies, in the spirit of ``ex-ante'' policy prediction.
-Here we use the specification with $\lambda= 0$ as our reference model.

-As Wolpin (2013) notes, in the presence of a stigma effect (i.e., when $\lambda\neq 0$) {information from treated villages} is needed for identification and estimation.\footnote{AMS make a related point (albeit in a different model), and use both control and treated villages to estimate their structural model.
+As Wolpin (2013) notes, data under the subsidy regime ($\tau=\tau^{\rm treat}$) is {not} needed to construct an empirical counterpart to this quantity, since treatment status is independent of $Y,W$.\footnote{AMS make a related point (albeit in a different model), and use both control and treated villages to estimate their structural model.
 AMS also document the presence of general equilibrium effects of the program on wages.
-We abstract from such effects in our analysis.} Instead of estimating a larger model, here we {adjust the predictions} from the reference model against the possibility of misspecification, using data from both controls and treated.
-While in the present simple static context one could easily estimate a version of the model allowing for $\lambda\neq 0$, in dynamic structural models such as the one estimated by TW estimating a different model in order to assess the impact of any given form of misspecification may be computationally prohibitive.
+We abstract from such effects in our analysis.}

+We contrast two strategies to predict the effect of the program and other counterfactual policies, while accounting for misspecification of the reference model due to the presence of stigma effects.
+The first strategy --- which we refer to as \textit{ex-ante} policy prediction --- is only based on data from control villages, whereas the second strategy --- \textit{ex-post} prediction --- combines both control and treated villages.
+In both cases, we allow for $\lambda\neq 0$ in the larger model.
+While in the present simple static context one could easily estimate a version of the larger model, in dynamic structural models such as the one estimated by TW, estimating a different model in order to assess the impact of any given form of misspecification may be computationally prohibitive.
 This highlights an advantage of our approach, which does not require the researcher to estimate the parameters under a new model.